onezloop/onezdbviewer/README.md

 <img width="1918" height="872" alt="onezDBViewer1 - Copy" src="https://github.com/user-attachments/assets/1a7cda96-82b2-437b-9c3f-a047105e95bd" />

 ## Why onezdbviewer?

 We have used lots of database tools.
 Many of them felt heavy, not modern enough, or too slow for simple querying and checks.
 So we built onezdbviewer to be modern, straight to the point, simple to use, and fast.

 We give ultimate preference to privacy.
-Because our users connect to databases that store user data and other sensitive information, we never collect any data from the app – not even telemetry or error reports.
+Because our users connect to databases that store user data and other sensitive information.
+We never collect any data from the app - not even telemetry or error reports.
 Your data stays on your machine only.

 ## What onezdbviewer is?

 It's a simple DB viewer tool that is fast and easy to use.
-Just connect and query – that's it.
+Just connect and query - that's it.

-Almost all developers use Docker, so we provide onezdbviewer as a Docker image that you can just run and start querying.
+Almost all developers use Docker, so we provided onezdbviewer as a Docker image that you can just run and start querying.
 It is completely free to use.

 ## What onezdbviewer is not?